kburns/mesa_conda_recipes/README.md

     - Fails with homebrew pgplot, openblas, and lapack:
         - Fails tests in rates with small numerical differences.
         - If tests are skipped, installation completes but tutorial model segfaults.

-- **10398 + homebrew GCC 8.3 (failing)**:
-    - Fails with homebrew hdf5, pgplot, and openblas:
-        - Fails tests in mtx and net with small numerical differences.
-        - Raises errors on various bounds warnings.
-        - If tests are skipped and `-Werror` flag is removed, installation completes but tutorial model segfaults.

-- **11035 + homebrew GCC 7.4 (failing)**:
-    - Need to disable HDF5 since homebrew version is built with GCC 8.3.
-    - Installation fails on building the kap module saying it needs HDF5, even though it is disabled in the makefile_header:
-    ```
-    ../private/kap_aesopus.f90:28:6:
-       use hdf5
-    ```

 ### linux